paradoxxxzero/tornado-systemd/README.md

 ## Nota Bene

-This wrapper check if the service has been launched by systemd socket activation.
+This wrapper checks if the service has been launched by systemd socket activation.
-This means it still work when run by regular ways.
+This means it still works when run by regular ways.

 The server and the application get a `systemd` attribute which are `True` if the server was activated with systemd